coolar-star/COOL/README.md

 via logs, databases, or retrieval systems.
 As a result, agent identity remains fragile, session-bound, and prone to drift.

-To address this issue, recent approaches have attempted to strengthen memory persistence by expanding ROM-like structures: long-context windows, vector databases, persistent logs, or continual fine-tuning.
+To address this limitation, recent approaches have attempted to strengthen ROM-like persistence through long-context windows, vector databases, persistent logs, or continual fine-tuning.
-While these methods improve factual recall, they introduce critical failures.
+While these methods improve factual recall, they introduce two critical failures:

-Dialogue increasingly degenerates into database lookup rather than character-based interaction, and computational costs scale prohibitively, raising serious concerns regarding resource consumption, latency, and sustainability.
+1. Dialogue increasingly degenerates into database lookup rather than character-based interaction.
+2. Computational and storage costs scale prohibitively, raising serious concerns regarding resource consumption, latency, and sustainability.

-This reveals a deeper architectural misconception: treating character identity as something that should be stored, preserved, and replayed in the same manner as factual data.
+These issues reveal a deeper architectural misconception: treating character identity as something that should be stored, preserved, and replayed in the same manner as factual data.

-At this point, the question naturally shifts beyond AI engineering.
+At this point, the question extends beyond AI engineering.
 If scalable artificial intelligence struggles with identity consistency under ROM-based assumptions, how does biological intelligence maintain continuity?

 Despite decades of neuroscience research, no concrete storage location, data format, or immutable memory record has been identified in the human brain.
 What exists instead are distributed processes, state-dependent reconstructions, and dynamic reactivation mechanisms.
 Memory, in this view, does not exist as a fixed dataset, but as a regenerative process that biases future cognition.